 The Stone Mountain Hawkwatch is on the Huntingdon-Mifflin County border in central Pennsylvania, 20 miles south of State College.
 The site is usually covered on weekends and sporadically during the week from September 1 through mid-November, with coverage into December depending on weather conditions.
 Best days are on NW or W winds.
 The foregoing information is from the hawkwatch’s page on the State College Birding Club website.
-Scroll down past the checklist for directions.
+Here are the directions they provide:

 Read more about the hawkwatch on the Shaver’s Creek website: “Watching the World Fly By: Hawk Watch at Stone Mountain.”
 JVAS member Stan Kotala also wrote an article about it back in 2007: “Enjoy the Spectacle of Autumn Hawk Migration at the Stone Mountain Hawk Watch.”
 Stan noted that